David Bates (footballer): Hamburger SV

 On 12 April 2018, Hamburger SV announced the signing of Bates on a four-year contract after his contract expired with Rangers in the summer of 2018.
 By February 2019 he was described as a "favourite" at the club, having started in 13 of 20 Hamburg's league games.
 Football writer Daniel Busch commented that Bates "plays like a 'no-nonsense centre-back' and already has strong physical attributes.
 Having improved his passing so quickly, he will further improve and become a more rounded player".
 In May 2019, he suffered a ligament part rupture in his left ankle during the away game against SC Paderborn 07, effectively ending his season.

 On 8 August 2019, Bates signed for Sheffield Wednesday on a season-long loan.
 After starting only one match in the Owls' 1-0 EFL Cup victory over Rotherham United, he suffered a hip flexor injury that ruled him out for an extended period.

 On 7 August 2020, Bates signed a season-long loan for Cercle Brugge.

 Aberdeen

 Bates returned to Scotland in August 2021, signing a three-year contract with Aberdeen.

 Mechelen

 After one season with Aberdeen, Bates signed a three-year contract with Belgian club K.V.
 Mechelen on 1 September 2022.

+Standard Liège

+On 24 July 2024, Bates moved to Standard Liège on a three-year contract.